Get started with ML Services on Azure HDInsight

 - Subscription: Select the subscription to use.

 - Cluster login username and Cluster login password: The login when accessing the cluster over HTTPS.
-You use these credentials to access services such as the Ambari Web UI or REST API.
+You use these credentials to access services such as the Apache Ambari Web UI or REST API.

 - Secure Shell (SSH) username: The login used when accessing the cluster over SSH.
 By default the password is the same as the cluster login password.